-CHK TAPE (Check Tape): If CHK TAPE appears on the radio display, the tape will not play because of one of the following errors.
+CHK TAPE (Check Tape): If this message appears on the display, the tape will not play due to one of the following errors:

 - The tape is tight and the player cannot turn the tape hubs.
 Remove the tape.
 Hold the tape with the open end down and try to turn the right hub counterclockwise with a pencil.
 Turn the tape over and repeat.
-If the hubs do not turn easily, your tape may be damaged and should not be used in the player.
+If the hubs do not turn easily, the tape may be damaged and should not be used in the player.
 Try a new tape to make sure your player is working properly. - The tape is broken.
 Try a new tape. - The tape is wrapped around the tape head.
 Attempt to get the cassette out.
 Try a new tape.

 CLEAN: If this message appears on the display, the cassette tape player needs to be cleaned.
-It will still play tapes, but you should clean it as soon as possible to prevent damage to the tapes and player.
-See Care of Your Cassette Tape Player on page 3-72.
+It will still play tapes, but it should be cleaned as soon as possible to prevent damage to the tapes and player.
+See Care of Your Cassette Tape Player on page 3-75.